tagazok/my-workshops/custom-vision/tutorial.md

 ### Deploy your project

 Now that you have secured your code, you only need to push it to your GitHub repository.
-This will trigger a GitHub Action and your project will be automaticaly deployed on Azure
+This will trigger a GitHub Action and your project will be automaticalLy deployed on Azure

 Go back to your Custom Vision resource in the Azure portal